parrt/cs601/projects/blockingqueue.md

 # Goal

 Your goal in this project is to explore the use of blocking queues and message passing between producers and consumers or *actors*.
-You will build two blocking queues yourself, `SynchronizedBlockingQueue` and `RingBuffer`, then in another case you will use Java's `ArrayBlockingQueue`.
+You will build three blocking queues yourself, `SynchronizedBlockingQueue`, `FastSynchronizedBlockingQueue`, and `RingBuffer`, then in another case you will use Java's `ArrayBlockingQueue`.

 In order to test the efficiency of the blocking queues, you will also build a `ThreadObserver` that measures the ratio of time a thread spends block versus running.